-2021 sees a new format for the series.
-For those following in past seasons you will see the changes affect the format of the days most.
+2021 will see a new format for the series.
+For those following in past seasons you will notice the changes affecting the format of the days most.

-This year we sees less weekends scheduled, however, the same number of races.
-This means having three races on the weekend of a Grand Prix rather than the two.
+This year we see fewer weekends scheduled, however, the same number of races.
+This means having three races during a weekend rather than the two.

-The big difference between Formula 2 and Formula 1 is the multiple race format.
+The big difference between Formula 2 and Formula 1 is the multi-race format.

 The idea historically for this has been to have a qualifying and race system like Formula 1, with the addition of a shortened mixed up grid to test the overtaking abilities and race craft of the best performing drivers in that classic F1 system.